Imadegawa Street

 Imadegawa Street (今出川通 いまでがわどおり Imadegawa Dōri) is a major street that crosses the city of Kyoto from east to west, running approximately 7 km from the gate of the Ginkaku-ji (east end) to the vicinity of the railway crossing west of the Tōjiin Ritsumeikan University Station (west end).

 History

 Present day Imadegawa Street corresponds to the Kitakōji Street of the middle ages.
 The name of the street originates from the now non-existent Imadegawa River that used to run on the north side of the street until 1917.

-Present Day
+Current status

-Nowadays Imadegawa Street is located between Itsutsuji Street (north) and Motoseiganji Street (south), and is considered narrow for a major road.
+Imadegawa Street is now located between Itsutsuji Street to the north and Motoseiganji Street to the south, and is considered narrow for a major road.
 The street passes on the north side of the Kyoto Imperial Palace and for this reason, the northern gate of the garden receives the name of Imadegawa Gomon.
 Several universities are located along the street and for this reason its east section is considered a student district.

-Relevant landmarks along the Street
+Relevant landmarks

+The following landmark can be found along Imadegawa Street: